-Graduate School Admissions is limited and competitive.
+Graduate School Admissions is competitive.
 Students must meet both University and departmental requirements.
 You are encouraged to explore this website for general University admission information and the academic department website of your intended major for specific admission requirements.
 More information can be found on The Graduate School website.
 Please feel free to contact us with any of your questions that are left unanswered after browsing our websites.

 The graduate application is available online.
 It is recommended that the application be submitted nine to twelve months prior to the proposed term of enrollment.